 Fluffy and Uranus: "Please don't eat us, Please don't eat us, Please don't eat us, Please don't eat us"

-- In "Role With It", Cornfed ends up having to drive cross-country with the duo.
-He rejoins the rest of the group, looking rather crazed and Fluffy and Uranus nowhere in sight.
+- In "Role With It", Cornfed ends up having to drive cross-country with Fluffy and Uranus.
+He rejoins the rest of the group, looking rather crazed and the duo nowhere in sight.

 - Duckman: Glove compartment?

 Cornfed: Tailpipe.
 And I paid the valet to run the engine an extra five minutes.

 - In "Bonfire of the Panties", Cornfed and Charles/Mambo communicate telepathically, with Cornfed admitting that he doesn't use his power very often because of a traumatic incident years ago.
 Flashback to Cornfed meeting Willard Scott and shaking his hand, only to convulse when he reads Scott's apparently disturbing thoughts.

 Ben Franklin: The jig is up!
 Run, wastebasket, run!

 - "Haunted Society Plumbers": The ridiculously long name of Duckman and Cornfed's business, which they repeat many times: A-A-A-A-A-A-A- A-A-A-A-A-A-A-A-A-A-A-A-A- A-A-A-A-A-A-A-1 Plumbing.

 - The ending, where a Bedsheet Ghost scares away Duckman and Cornfed to eat their donuts and is revealed to be none other than Homer Simpson.

 - Even better, the end credits feature audio bloopers of Homer saying the line wrong.

 - "You've Come a Wrong Way, Baby": There's a moment when Duckman and Agnes are on the lam, handcuffed together, and Agnes hurts herself and can't go on.
 Duckman decides to lift her and carry her, but she misinterprets it at first: